-If we have questions or concerns, we speak to our manager or Business Ethics.

-Business Ethics.
-For reporting any concerns, we can use the Whispli designated Alert Platform (https://app.whispli.com/lpsenAlerts) or the email adress lpsen.Ethics.Hotline@ipsen.com
+- If we have questions or concerns, we speak to our manager or Business Ethics. - Business Etnics.
+For reporting any concerns, we can use the Whispli designated Alert Platform (https://app.whispli.com/lpsenAlerts) or the email adress Ipsen.Ethics.Hotline@ipsen.com